 Question was sent to the GIShelp::esrihelp queue and answered by Lisa Sweeney of GIS Services; later updated by Alex Prengel.

 If you are off the MIT campus, you must be running the MIT VPN in order to access the license server.
-You can verify that it is working by going to this URL.
-It should tell you that your IP address is a number starting with 18.

 Run a ping command against license-7.mit.edu from a Command Prompt window.
 Output should look like the following: